Visiting Tuscany with kids: all you need to know to plan the perfect trip

 Agriturismo Al Palazzaccio, family friendly agriturismo near Pisa with B&B or apartment accommodation, child and pet friendly

-Terre di Nano (Monticchiello) – fabulous villa-style agriturismo with self-catering apartment, B&B treatment and restaurant on site near Pienza
+Terre di Nano (Monticchiello) – fabulous villa-style agriturismo with fabulous outdoor pool and surrounded by vine and olive groves offering self-catering apartment, B&B treatment and restaurant on site near Pienza

 La Palagina (Figline Valdarno) – child friendly agriturismo in Tuscany with animals and activities